 The round-to-nearest is also known as round-to-even, because it rounds the number to the one whose last digit is even in case of a tie.
 This rule is the most accurate and unbiased, but expensive.
 Meanwhile, IEEE standard system has the round-to-nearest as the default rule.

-5. Machine Precision
+5. Machine Epsilon (Machine Precision)

 ϵmach=β1−p with rounding by chopping, and ϵmach=2β1−p with rounding-to-nearest.
 Now, consider the floating-point x that can be exactly represented.
 Then there are many numbers that can be rounded to x.